Car Allowance Rebate System: Legislative history

 An alternative bill proposed by Dianne Feinstein (D-California), Susan Collins (R-Maine), and Chuck Schumer (D-New York) would have had a greater focus on increasing fuel economy.
 Proponents argued that the alternative bill would lead to 32% more efficiency improvements than the House-Stabenow-Brownback version of the program.
 The alternative bill would have required that the trade-in vehicle have a fuel economy rating of 17 mpgus or less and offered a three-tiered voucher system ranging from $2,500 for a new car that is 7 mpgus more efficient than a trade-in to $4,500 for one that is 13 mpgus more efficient.
 Mileage improvement requirements would be less for light and heavy-duty trucks.
 Pre-1999 work trucks would be eligible for the $2,500 voucher regardless of mileage improvements.
 The alternative bill also gave a $1,000 voucher for the purchase of a more efficient used car; the House bill completely excluded used vehicles.

 In the Senate, the cash-for-clunkers legislation was inserted into a larger war supplemental funding bill.
-Dissenting Senators raised a point of order under Rule 28, which prohibits insertion of provisions not previously passed by either house into conference reports.
-The rule was overridden with 60 votes, despite some senators, including Sam Brownback, being uncomfortable with a last-minute change that called for the bill's funding to come from "deficit spending" rather than from the stimulus package that was originally agreed upon.
+Dissenting Senators raised a point of order under Rule 28, prohibiting inserting provisions not previously passed by either house into conference reports.
+The rule was overridden with 60 votes, despite some senators, including Sam Brownback, being uncomfortable with a last-minute change that called for the bill's funding to come from "deficit spending" rather than from the stimulus package that was initially agreed upon.
 The larger funding bill passed by a vote of 91–5 in the Senate.